 I, Tonya does a deep dive into the toxic, and at times downright violent, relationship that dominated Tonya Harding's childhood, arguing that this abusive upbringing may have played a role in shaping Harding's reaction to the "incident" that would come to define her.
 The story is specific, but the narrative is one we've seen onscreen before, from Mommie Dearest to Precious.

-The tensions in Lady Bird, on the other hand, are the ones we almost never see: normal, everyday interactions between a teenage daughter who's just coming to realize that her mother is a real person with human emotions, and a parent who needs more from her child than she's able to give at that particular moment.
+The tensions in Lady Bird, on the other hand, are the ones we almost never see: normal, everyday interactions between a teenage daughter who's just coming to realise that her mother is a real person with human emotions, and a parent who needs more from her child than she's able to give at that particular moment.

 It's worth mentioning that both of these characters are anchored in firmly working class backgrounds: LaVonda works as a waitress in a diner to pay for Tonya's skating career; Marion works double shifts as a psychiatric nurse to try and make ends meet for her family.
 It's easy to gloss over the cracks in a relationship when there's money to throw around — the lack of it magnifies every perceived slight.
 These two characters manage to convey human nature in all its flawed complexity.